A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

-\paragraph{Architecture-independent} Kissinger and van de Wetering use the theoretical framework of Duncan et al.~\cite{duncanGraphtheoreticSimplificationQuantum2020} to allow semantic preserving optimization of circuits composed of the entire Clifford + T-gate set~\cite{kissinger2020journal}.
+\paragraph{Architecture-Independent} \citet{kissinger2020journal}~use the theoretical framework~\citet{duncanGraphtheoreticSimplificationQuantum2020} to allow semantic preserving optimization of circuits composed of the entire Clifford + T-gate set.
 Their procedure aims to minimize the T-gate count.
 Their simplification strategies apply local complementation and pivoting to remove Pauli spiders, spiders with a phase that is a multiple of $\pi$, at the expense of adding phase gadgets.
 Applying the identity-removal and gadget fusion rules efficiently remove the phase gadgets.
-By rerunning the previous algorithm symbolically, it is possible to identify nonlocal phase recombinations that further reduce the T-gate count.
+By rerunning the previous algorithm symbolically, it is possible to identify non-local phase recombination that further reduce the T-gate count.
 This step is known as \textit{phase teleportation}.
-The resulting optimization algorithm is implemented as the standard simplification routine in the PyZX library under the name "full reduce".
+The resulting optimization algorithm is implemented as the standard simplification routine in the PyZX library~\cite{kissingerPyZXLargeScale2020} under the name "full reduce".
 It is found in many optimization pipelines as a pre- or post-processing step for T-gate minimization.
 The evaluation of a benchmark set that consists of 36 structured standard quantum circuits shows that "full reduce" improves the state-of-the-art T-count on 17\% and matches on 72\% of the instances.
 Further improvements were achieved when full reduce is paired with the dedicated T-gate optimizer TODD~\cite{Heyfron2019}.
 Combining both methods improve the T-count in 56 \% of the benchmark circuits.

 The following approaches develop spider nest identities for $\frac{\pi}{4}$-parity-phase operations to eliminate T-gates from quantum circuits~\cite{beaudrap2020org}.
-A spider nest is a ZX diagram that consists only of $\frac{\pi}{4}$ phase gadgets.
-Instead of rules that modify a single or few generators, spider nest identities take the full nest into account.
-Munson et al. independently derived the same spider nest identities and generalized them by connecting ZX-calculus and logical AND gates~\cite{munson2021And}.
+A spider nest is a ZX-diagram that consists only of $\frac{\pi}{4}$ phase gadgets.
+Instead of rules that modify a single or few generators, spider nest identities take the full nest into account. \citet{munson2021And}~independently derived the same spider nest identities and generalized them by connecting ZX-calculus and logical AND gates.